ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 How can a request be loading, have errors, and be successful at the same time???

 Furthermore, most applications aren't that simple.
-What if we want to have other features, like disabling actions after a timeout?
+What if we want to have other features, like cancelling requests after a timeout?

 ```ruby
 if isTimedOut